Understanding Searcher Intent

 Techniques are provided for storing queries received by a search engine are in a query log.

-For a particular query term in the query, it is determined how many queries in the query log contain that particular query term and an intent-indicating term, and determined how many queries in the query log contain that particular query term without an intent-indicating term.
+For a particular query term in the query, it is determined how many queries in the query log contain that particular query term and an intent-indicating term.
+It determined how many queries in the query log contain that particular query term without an intent-indicating term.

-In response to determining that the particular query term is an intent-qualified query term, data is stored in a computer-readable medium that identifies the query term as an intent-qualified query term.
+In response to determining that the particular query term is intent-qualified, data is stored in a computer-readable medium that identifies the query term as an intent-qualified query term.

 Implicit-intent queries that contain the intent-qualified query term are processed based, at least in part, on the intent associated with the intent-qualified query term.